ferinazuma/kenetg-site/README.md

 - Production: the static site in `web/` is served by Nginx without Docker in production.
 - Media handling: large `.webm` files are tracked with Git LFS to avoid bloating the repository.
 - Good practices: no credentials or `.env` files are kept in the repo; review local configuration before publishing and keep any secrets out of version control.
+- Local allowlist test: instructions in `infra/nginx/TEST-ALLOWLIST-LOCAL.md` to simulate IPs on `/analytics-prueba/` (local-only).
 - Sitemap automated: `npm run build:sitemap` (Python) generates `web/sitemap.xml` with public routes and excludes private/noindex panels.
 - Build/minify: `npm run build` runs Python+Node, compiles TS, emits `*.min.js`/`*.min.css`, and produces `web/dist/` pointing to minified assets.